asntech/biasaway/docs/index.rst

 ======================

-Welcome to BiasAway - an open-source command-line tool and web-server that provide six approaches to generate nucleotide composition-matched DNA sequences.
+Welcome to BiasAway - an open-source command-line tool and web-server that provide four approaches to generate nucleotide composition-matched DNA sequences.